brentgroves/repsys/research/m_z/virtualization/hypervisor/lxd/install/custom_build/install_os_from_iso.md

 ## if lxd system is server use virt-viewer

 uses **[spice](https://spice-space.org)** protocol for remotely controlling systems.
 It is like vnc or rdp but it is implemented by lxd.
 Since lxd implements spice you can see vm as it boots.

+Basically this means that a process has full privileges for operations inside its current user namespace, but is unprivileged outside of it.